yagoTobi/VirtualQ-Final-Version/README.md

 This project is a work in progress.
 Future updates may include:
 - Deployment of the user app to app stores
-- Addition of a map
+- Addition of an interactive park map
-- Reorganisation and tidyness of the project
+- Project reorganization and code cleanup
-- Implementation of AI for planned itineraries
+- Implementation of AI for optimized itinerary planning
 - Enhanced features for both manager and user interfaces
 - Integration with real-time data sources for park information